 Introduction#

 These guidelines are for organisations that need to publish IATI data as a requirement for their funder.
-They have been developed in consultation with the following organisations:
+They help you understand what information to publish, how to organise your data, and where to find answers to common questions.

-• Belgium - Ministry of Foreign Affairs
+Belgium - Ministry of Foreign Affairs

-• Denmark - Ministry of Foreign Affairs (Danida)
+Denmark - Ministry of Foreign Affairs, Danida

-• Netherlands - Ministry of Foreign Affairs
+Netherlands - Ministry of Foreign Affairs

 What is the International Aid Transparency Initiative?#